paulsump/song_desk/README.md

 - fix bass missing notes
   Life In The Ghetto
   Love Me Forever
+- fix arp missing notes
+  How Can You Mend A Broken Heart
+    key d so c and g# are missing
+  These Arms Of Mine
+    same
+  Suddenly?

 - fade out (for piano) with audioPlayer.setVolume(0.5) Silly Games